Shadow AI Is Already in Your Org: a 90-day containment plan

 **"This will kill productivity."** Backwards — productivity is *why* the shadow AI is

 there.
-It's a demand signal: in a 2025 survey of healthcare staff, the top reasons for
+It's a demand signal: in a 2025 Wolters Kluwer survey of healthcare staff, 45%

-reaching past sanctioned tools were a faster workflow (45%) and better functionality
+of clinicians reached past sanctioned tools for a faster workflow, and 27% for better

-substitute and you don't get safety — you get the same use on a personal laptop.
+substitute and you don't get safety; you get the same demand, now invisible.
 Give

-people a sanctioned option that's genuinely better, and the demand flows to where you
+people a sanctioned option that's genuinely better, and it flows to where you can see

 **"Just ban it — we already have a policy."** A policy nobody enforces is theatre, and